influxdata/telegraf/plugins/inputs/system/DISK_README.md

   # skip_serial_number = false
 ```

 Data collection is based on github.com/shirou/gopsutil.
-This package handles platform dependencies and converts all timing information to miliseconds.
+This package handles platform dependencies and converts all timing information to milliseconds.

 ### Measurements & Fields: